dmulyalin/NORFAB/docs/index.md

 ## What (The Idea) :bulb:

+NorFab purpose is to augment engineers capabilities with automation superpowers.

-Most of the software to manage networks falls into one of the two categories:
+Most of the software to manage networks falls into one of the two
+categories:

 - heavyweight platforms running on dedicated infrastructure
 - lightweight scripts or tools developed and run locally

-NorFab goal is to be both - software you can run equally well from your laptop or on a server, centralized or fully distributed, lightweight and feature reach.
+NorFab can be both - software you can run equally well from your laptop or on a server, centralized or fully distributed, lightweight and feature reach.
 Capable of doing any use cases without the need to throw gazillions of dollars and man hours at